laravel/nova-docs/3.0/resources/file-fields.md

 [[toc]]

-Nova offers several types of file fields: `File`, `Image`, `Avatar`, and `VaporFile`.
+Nova offers several types of file fields: `File`, `Image`, `Avatar`, `VaporFile`, and `VaporImage`.
 The `File` field is the most basic form of file upload field, and is the base class for both the `Image` and `Avatar` field classes.
 In the following documentation, we will explore each of these fields and discuss their similarities and differences.

 ## Overview